-Students will build on an assessment tool/measure used in FE 700, reflecting on how the assessment tool met diverse learner needs, addressed the outcomes of the assignment, and promoted an inclusive learning experience for all students.
-The students will evaluate the fidelity of the assignment in the learning context and conduct an analysis of its effectiveness in providing the teacher and the student meaningful feedback on learning.
-The multiple facets of learning that can be measured

-Students will also reflect on and propose ways the assessment could be modified to meet particular student learner needs addressed in class.
+You will build on an assessment tool/measure used in FE 700, reflecting on how the assessment tool met diverse learner needs, addressed the outcomes of the assignment, and promoted an inclusive learning experience for all students.
+You will evaluate the validity of the assignment in the learning context and conduct an analysis of its effectiveness in providing the teacher and the student meaningful feedback on learning and an identified outcome.
+In your evaluation of the assessment, reflect on and propose ways the assessment could be modified to meet particular student learner needs related to as many of the executive functions you have identified for skills building in your students, as well as opportunities for UDL, self or peer assessment, cultural fluency, and so on.

-Due Date: November 17, 2021
+Due Date: November 11, 2022

-Assessment Submission: hard copy in person, Google Drive or email
+Learning Task Submission: hard copy in person, Google Classroom, or email.
+Please review the submission and feedback guidelines on pages 12 of this syllabus

-Assessment Criteria:

-This assessment is evaluated using a performance rubric that uses a sliding scale.
-It can be accessed through this link
+Learning Task Criteria: This Learning Task is evaluated using a performance rubric that uses a sliding scale.
+You can find your feedback and feedforward in the rubrics section of Google Classroom.